Clemapfel/jluna/docs/manual.md

 end
 ```

 We see that jluna assembled a mutable structtype, whose field names and types are as specified.
-Even the order in which we called `add_field` for specific names is preserved.
+Even the order in which we called `add_property` for specific names is preserved.
 This becomes important for the default constructor (a constructor that takes no arguments).
-The default values for each of the types fields are those of an unmodified, default-initialized instance of `T` (`RGBA()` in our case).
+The default values for each of the types' fields, are those of an unmodified, default-initialized instance of `T` (`RGBA()` in our case).
 This is why the type needs to be default constructable.

-If we want the type to be implemented in a different module, we can give that module as a `jluna::Module` as an argument to `Usertype<T>::implement`.
+If we want the type to be implemented in a different module, we can specify this module (as a `jluna::Module`) as an argument to `Usertype<T>::implement`.

 If we desire additional constructors, we can simply add them as external constructors in the same scope the usertype was `implement`ed in: